The Writing Lab

 Meet with a staff member to evaluate your career development.
 Career development services are designed to help you with choosing a major and/or career.
 We offer career assessments, on-line resources and individual assistance to guide you in your career decision-making.
 Visit the Career Services website to access a variety of job search related information.
 Click on the Occupational Outlook Handbook to get job outlook information, access “What can I do with this major?” to help connect majors with careers, review salary survey information, and link to numerous job search related links.

 We have a web-based software system that enables students and alumni to conduct a job search on-line 24/7.
 You will have access to job leads (internships, co-op, part-time degree-related and full-time degree-related positions), on-campus interview opportunities and resume referrals to employers.
-To be activated in this system, UMSLCareerKey, come into 278 MSC to initiate the process.
-General, non-degree-related employment opportunities that are received in Career Services are available on the Career Services website.
+To be activated in this system, click on UMSLCareerKey at the Career Services website.
+General, non-degree-related employment opportunities that are received in Career Services are available on the Career Services website under “Off Campus Opportunities.”

 Career Services assists students with connecting to on-campus job opportunities (jobs posted through the federal work-study program and jobs posted by individual departments that are open to all students).

-Career Services holds four annual job fairs; UMSL Summer Teacher Job Fair in July (for teaching candidates); UMSL Fall Internship & Job Fair in September (for all majors); UMSL Teacher Job Fair in the Spring Semester (for teaching candidates); UMSL Spring Internship & Job Fair in the Spring Semester (for all majors).
+Career Services holds three annual job fairs: UMSL Fall Internship & Job Fair (for all majors); UMSL Spring Internship & Job Fair in the Spring Semester (for all majors); UMSL Teacher Job Fair (for teaching candidates).
 Admission is free to UMSL students/alumni who pre-register.

 Register on-line for workshops related to the job search process, including Resume Writing, Interviewing Skills, and Job Search Strategies.